 Any queries can be made by email to firstname.lastname@example.org.
 Please read our FAQ’s below before submitting a query.

 Is there a warm place at the start/finish?

-The start of both races is the University Sports Centre.
+The start of both races is at the University Sports Centre.
 The finish of the half is Coldham’s Common which can get chilly (although there will be coaches to transport you back to the Sports Centre).
-There is parking and toilets available at the Abbey Leisure Centre by Coldham’s Common.
+There is parking and toilets available at both the University Sports Centre and Abbey Leisure Centre by Coldham’s Common.
 The full marathon finishes back at the Sports Centre.

 Where should I put my bag?